Data-Science-Society-UCR/venv-setup/README.md

 ### 4. Clone the Repository
 Navigate to the location where you want to store your project using the `cd` command (e.g., `cd ~/Desktop`)

-Clone the Repo using the repo's HTTPS:
+Clone the Repo using the repo's HTTPS (the HTTPS can be found by going to the Repo webpage, clicking the green code button clicking the `HTTPS` tab, and copying the web URL):
 ```
 git clone https://github.com/your-username/your-repo.git
 ```